Syntax

 and others,

 instead of which Latte offers its tags.
-You also can't use attributes, backticks or magic constants, because that wouldn't make sense.
-You can't
+You also can't use attributes, backticks or any of magic constants.
+You can't even use unset

 , include